tbal999/jsonbase/README.md

 Intuitive simple docs.
 Does more i.e concurrent KNN and ANN prediction.

+Disadvantages:
+Only does a tiny slice of what pandas is capable of - but of the things it can do, it does well!

 Docs: https://pkg.go.dev/github.com/tbal999/jsonbase

 Below is an example of it being used as a simple console application.